Skip to content

 • markdown-it [github / npm / demo]: This robust, CommonMark-compliant markdown parser is used by many SSGs, including Eleventy, Hugo, and VitePress.
 It has a solid ecosystem of plugins, and is generally well-maintained.

 • micromark [github / npm]: The parser powering unified, this is an extremely tiny dependency.
-Though extensible and fully CommonMark compliant, It'll seldom be the case that you should pick this over remark/rehype (which we refer to as "unified" above), since the latter offer a more high-level API and generally a more extensive ecosystem of plugins.
+Though extensible and fully CommonMark compliant, it'll seldom be the case that you should pick this over remark/rehype (which we refer to as "unified" above), since the latter offer a more high-level API and generally a more extensive ecosystem of plugins.
 Nonetheless, it's still supported, and a solid option.

 • marked [web / github / npm / demo]: The oldest of the bunch, marked is a fast and widespread markdown parser.
 However, it's plugin ecosystem is not as extensive as that of markdown-it or unified, and it lags behind the other two in terms of CommonMark and GFM compliance.